Dracula (2025 Romanian film)

 Dracula is a 2025 satirical comedy-drama film written and directed by Radu Jude.
-The film title is inspired by the Gothic horror novel by Irish author Bram Stoker's Dracula (1897).
+The film title is inspired by the 1897 Gothic horror novel Dracula by Irish author Bram Stoker.
 Set in contemporary Transylvania, it explores the legend of Dracula through Romanian lenses.

-The film had its world premiere in the main competition of the 78th Locarno Film Festival on 10 August 2025, where it was nominated for Golden Leopard.
+The film had its world premiere at the main competition of the 78th Locarno Film Festival on 10 August 2025, where it was nominated for Golden Leopard.

+Premise

+In Romania, a theatre group performing a Dracula play turns to crime.